 Parkinson's Disease Parkinson's DiseaseRelated Doctor's & Expert's Views « Back to Parkinson's Disease Index Sorted Alphabetically A-Z Sort by popularity Chronic Traumatic Encephalopathy (CTE) Fitness: Is Pilates Good for Parkinson's Patients?
 Michael J. Fox Has Parkinson Disease Nobel Prize - To Brain Researchers Nursing Home: How to Evaluate a Nursing Home Parkinsons Disease FAQs Seniors - Falls Cause Serious Injuries What Is a Hospitalist?
 Sorted by Popularity (as on MedicineNet) Sort alphabetically Parkinsons Disease FAQs Chronic Traumatic Encephalopathy (CTE) Nursing Home: How to Evaluate a Nursing Home What Is a Hospitalist?
 Fitness: Is Pilates Good for Parkinson's Patients?
-Suggested Reading on Parkinson's Disease by Our Doctors Related Diseases & Conditions 24 articles Muscle Cramps Muscle cramps are involuntarily and forcibly contracted muscles that do not relax.
+Nobel Prize - To Brain Researchers Michael J. Fox Has Parkinson Disease Seniors - Falls Cause Serious Injuries Suggested Reading on Parkinson's Disease by Our Doctors Related Diseases & Conditions 26 articles Muscle Cramps Muscle cramps are involuntarily and forcibly contracted muscles that do not relax.
 Extremely common, any muscles that have voluntary control, including Dizziness Dizziness is a symptom that is often applies to a variety of sensations including lightheadedness and vertigo.
-Causes of dizziness include low blood pressure, Dementia Dementia is a significant loss of intellectual abilities such as memory capacity, severe enough to interfere with social or occupational functioning.
-There Anxiety Anxiety is a feeling of apprehension and fear characterized by physical symptoms.
-Anxiety disorders are serious medical illnesses that affect approximately Erectile Dysfunction (Impotence) Impotence, also known as erectile dysfunction, is a common problem among men characterized by the consistent inability to sustain an erection sufficient Tremors Tremor is the involuntary movements of one or more parts of the body.
-Causes of tremor include neurological disorders, neurodegenerative diseases, drugs, Depression Depression is an illness that involves the body, mood, and thoughts and affects the way a person eats and sleeps, the way one feels about oneself, and Huntington's Disease Huntington's disease is the result of degeneration of neurons in areas of the brain.
+Causes of dizziness include low blood pressure, Fainting (Syncope) Fainting, also referred to as blacking out, syncope, or temporary loss of consciousness has many causes.
+Often a person will have signs or symptoms prior Anxiety Anxiety is a feeling of apprehension and fear characterized by physical symptoms.
+Anxiety disorders are serious medical illnesses that affect approximately Tremors Tremor is the involuntary movements of one or more parts of the body.
+Causes of tremor include neurological disorders, neurodegenerative diseases, drugs, Overactive Bladder Overactive bladder is a sudden involuntary contraction of the muscle wall of the bladder causing urinary urgency (an immediate unstoppable need to urinate).
+Dementia Dementia is a significant loss of intellectual abilities such as memory capacity, severe enough to interfere with social or occupational functioning.
+There Dysphagia Dysphagia or difficulty in swallowing, swallowing problems.
+Dysphagia is due to problems in nerve or muscle control.
+It is common, for example, after a Huntington's Disease Huntington's disease is the result of degeneration of neurons in areas of the brain.
 Huntington's disease is an inherited disorder.
-Early symptoms include Overactive Bladder Overactive bladder is a sudden involuntary contraction of the muscle wall of the bladder causing urinary urgency (an immediate unstoppable need to urinate).
-Orthostatic Hypotension Orthostatic hypotension symptoms include lightheadedness, weakness, blurred vision, and syncope or passing out.
-Causes of orthostatic hypotension include Dysphagia Dysphagia or difficulty in swallowing, swallowing problems.
-Dysphagia is due to problems in nerve or muscle control.
-It is common, for example, after a Insomnia Insomnia is the perception or complaint of inadequate or poor-quality sleep because of difficulty falling asleep; waking up frequently during the night Amyotrophic Lateral Sclerosis (ALS) Amyotrophic lateral sclerosis (ALS, Lou Gehrig's disease) is a neurological disease that progresses rapidly.
-The disease attacks the nerve cells responsible Bladder Spasms People who have bladder spasms, the sensation occurs suddenly and often severely.
+Early symptoms include Depression Depression is an illness that involves the body, mood, and thoughts and affects the way a person eats and sleeps, the way one feels about oneself, and Orthostatic Hypotension Orthostatic hypotension symptoms include lightheadedness, weakness, blurred vision, and syncope or passing out.
+Causes of orthostatic hypotension include Insomnia Insomnia is the perception or complaint of inadequate or poor-quality sleep because of difficulty falling asleep; waking up frequently during the night Amyotrophic Lateral Sclerosis (ALS) Amyotrophic lateral sclerosis (ALS, Lou Gehrig's disease) is a neurological disease that progresses rapidly.
+The disease attacks the nerve cells responsible Genetic Disease Genetic disease is a disorder or condition caused by abnormalities in a person's genome.
+Types of genetic inheritance include single inheritance (for example, Taste Disorders The most common taste disorder is phantom taste perception; that is, a lingering, often unpleasant taste even though you have nothing in your mouth.
+We Urinary Incontinence There are many types of urinary incontinence (UI), which is the accidental leakage of urine.
+These types include stress incontinence, urge incontinence, Bladder Spasms People who have bladder spasms, the sensation occurs suddenly and often severely.
 A spasm itself is the sudden, involuntary squeezing of a muscle.
-A bladder Taste Disorders The most common taste disorder is phantom taste perception; that is, a lingering, often unpleasant taste even though you have nothing in your mouth.
-We Urinary Incontinence There are many types of urinary incontinence (UI), which is the accidental leakage of urine.
-These types include stress incontinence, urge incontinence, Stem Cells Stem cells are referred to as undifferentiated cells due to the fact that they have not yet committed to a developmental path to form specific organ tissue.
-Smell Disorders Reduction of the sense of smell is termed hyposmia.
+A bladder Smell Disorders Reduction of the sense of smell is termed hyposmia.
 Total inability to detect odors is termed anosmia.
 Smell disorders have many causes.
 Most people who Urinary Incontinence in Women Millions of women suffer from urinary incontinence (UI).
 UI occurs twice as often in women as in men.
-There are many types of urinary incontinence: stress Depression in the Elderly Depression in the elderly is very common.
+There are many types of urinary incontinence: stress Stem Cells Stem cells are referred to as undifferentiated cells due to the fact that they have not yet committed to a developmental path to form specific organ tissue.
+Erectile Dysfunction (ED, Impotence) Erectile dysfunction (ED, impotence) is the failure to achieve or maintain an erection.
+There are many potential underlying causes of erectile dysfunction Depression in the Elderly Depression in the elderly is very common.
 That doesn't mean, though, it's normal.
 Treatment may involve antidepressants, psychotherapy, or electroconvulsive Parkinson's Disease: Eating Right Eating a well-balanced and nutritional diet is very beneficial to people with Parkinson's disease.
-With a proper diet, our bodies work more efficiently Caregiving Most often, caregivers take care of other adults who are ill or disabled.
+With a proper diet, our bodies work more efficiently Hospice Hospice is a service that offers support, resources, and assistance to terminally ill patients and their families.
+In such late stages of diseases, especially Caregiving Most often, caregivers take care of other adults who are ill or disabled.
 Less often, caregivers are grandparents raising their grandchildren.
-The majority Hospice Hospice is a service that offers support, resources, and assistance to terminally ill patients and their families.
-In such late stages of diseases, especially Parkinson's Disease Clinical Trials Before participating in a clinical trial for Parkinson's disease consider the risks and the benefits.
-You should know about who is eligible and what the Medications 25 articles Procedures & Tests 1 articles Pictures, Images & Quizzes 4 articles Doctor's & Expert's Views 7 articles Health News 68 articles Health Features 11 articles Stay Informed!
-Get the latest health and medical information delivered direct to your inbox FREE!
+The majority Parkinson's Disease Clinical Trials Before participating in a clinical trial for Parkinson's disease consider the risks and the benefits.
+You should know about who is eligible and what the Medications 25 articles Procedures & Tests 1 articles Pictures, Images & Quizzes 4 articles Doctor's & Expert's Views 7 articles Health News 85 articles Health Features 11 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!